NicolasCambas/Sublime-Subtitles-Highlighter/README.md

 ### Installation
 Simply copy the `subtitles.tmLanguage` in the `..\User\` folder of your Sublime Text package directory.

-Feel free to improve, I'm new to that king of things :)
+Feel free to improve, I'm new to that kind of things :)

 ----